India achieves first space docking, becoming fourth country to achieve major milestone

 A global space race

-India’s space ambitions have accelerated under Prime Minister Narendra Modi, who was elected to a third term last June and who has tried to assert India’s place on the global stage.
+India’s space ambitions have accelerated under Modi, who was elected to a third term last June and has tried to assert India’s place on the global stage.

 In 2023, India joined an elite space club becoming the fourth country to land a spacecraft on the moon.
 The historic Chandrayaan-3 mission, the first to make a soft landing close to the moon’s unexplored South Pole, has collected samples that are helping scientists understand how the moon was formed and evolved over time.